saveourtool/save-cloud/save-deploy/README.md

 ## Components
 SAVE Cloud contains the following microservices:
 * backend: REST API for DB
-* test-preprocessor: clones projects for test and discovers tests
+* preprocessor: clones projects for test and discovers tests
 * orchestrator: moderates distributed execution of tests, feeds new batches of tests to a set of agents save-cloud uses MySQL as a database.
 Liquibase (via gradle plugin) is used for schema initialization and migration.